HISPlayer/Unreal_Engine_Media_Player/README.md

 <p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal Engine video streaming plugin enables the introduction of new exciting use cases inside your Unreal Engine projects, such as live concerts, video items related to the game or new metaverse experiences. </p>

+## Custom Development

+Our Unreal Engine video streaming plugin is completely customizable, allowing you to request any desired functionality.
+If you require specific or advanced features, please don't hesitate to contact us.

 ## Features

-HISPlayer's Unreal Engine video streaming player is fully customizable and offers the possibility to implement any desired functionality.
-Don't hesitate to contact us if you need specific and advanced features not supported yet.

 We support the following features: